Undergraduate Admission FAQ

 What is Pepperdine’s four-year graduation rate?

-Pepperdine's four-year graduation rate is 79%, which is approximately 37% higher than the national average.
+Pepperdine's four-year graduation rate is 76%, which is significantly higher than the national average of 49%.

 What percentage of students are employed after graduation?